 There were several benches under the shade, perfect for those planning a picnic trip.
 We too spent most of our time just enjoying the view under the shade of the trees.

 It was around 2-3 PM at this time and it was pretty hot!
 After 30 minutes, we went back to Salvacion aboard the bancas, signaling the end of our Calauit Safari Tour.

 The ride back to Coron was pretty much uneventful.
 Good thing too since most of us were pretty tired.

-To better appreciate it more, I encourage you to try and include the Calauit Safari Tour on your itinerary when you do visit Coron and I’m sure it will also capture your heart as it did to mine!
+To better appreciate it more, I encourage you to try and include the Calauit Safari Tour on your Coron itinerary when you do visit part of Palawan and I’m sure it will also capture your heart as it did to mine!

-Have you been to Calauit Island or any game reserve lately?
+Have you been to Calauit Safari Park or any game reserve lately?
 Share your thoughts on this!